 BH1959 was one of the specimens to experience a full cranio-facial reconstruction by Dr Caroline Wilkinson of Dundee University resulting in a stunning 3D sculpture.
 Following an initial inspection, Dr Wilkinson quickly suspected that BH1959 had ethnic origins far away from south-east England.
-Following consultation with colleagues, it was soon agreed that this individual had skeletal traits that placed her ancestry as being of sub-Saharan African origin.
-We were able to undertake DNA testing for Beachy Head Woman in 2019 which revealed that her geographic ancestry was actually from Southern Europe - most likely Cyprus.
-So she either was born here in Eastbourne and her parents or grandparents had already migrated here, or she came here as a child from Cyprus.
+Following consultation with colleagues, it was soon agreed that this individual had skeletal traits that placed her ancestry as being of definite sub-Saharan African origin.
+This combined with the evidence of birth or at least childhood in the region local to Eastbourne is particularly intriguing.
+Although examples of British finds of individuals with African origin during the Roman period are not unheard of, it is rare or even unique to have a sub-Saharan traits positively identified.
+We must remember that this region lay outside the southern boundaries of the Roman Empire, though there was certainly contact (and indeed conflict) with the ancient region of Nubia and the Kushite Empire, now part of Sudan.